Sherwanishazia/Sherwanishazia/README.md

-# Hi there! 👋 I'm Shazia Khan, a Power BI Developer 📊
+# Hi there! 👋 I'm Shazia Khan, a Data analyst and Power BI Developer 📊

 Welcome to my GitHub profile!
 As a Power BI developer, I'm dedicated to harnessing data to extract insights and address practical challenges.
 Explore here to discover my projects, contributions, and a glimpse into my background.